-- Place the pistachios in afood processorand process until roughly chopped.
+- Place the pistachios in a small food processor (mine is 3 cups) and process until roughly chopped.

-- Add in the basil, cilantro, lemon zest and Parmesan cheese.
-Process until well chopped and combines.
+- Add in the basil, cilantro, lemon juice and lemon zest.
+Process until well chopped and combined.

-- With the machine on, stream in the water and 2 Tbsp of olive oil.
-Add more oil if your prefer a runnier pesto. **
+- With the machine on, stream in the water and Olive oil until creamy and mixed.

-- Divide between 4 plates and top with sliced pork and additional Parmesan cheese, if desired.
+- Divide between 4 plates and top with sliced pork, a squeeze of fresh lemon juice and extra pistachios, if desired.